Bon Appetit Pastry Route For Sale – Charlotte Hall, Maryland

 What are my expenses and overhead?

-Expenses include, but are not limited to: fuel, vehicle repair, handheld computers, insurance for your vehicle, and liability insurance for your business.
+Expenses include, but are not limited to: fuel, vehicle repair, handheld computers, and insurance.
 The current owner estimates $136 per week or $7,072 per year in expenses/overhead.

 What type of vehicle do I need?